What is collateral?

 Registrations on the PPS Register require the identification of the collateral type.
 The collateral type describes whether the property is held for a commercial or consumer purpose.
-Property will only be consumer property if it is held by an individual for private use.
-Property held by a sole trader with an ABN and used for their business would not be consumer property.
+Property will only be consumer property if it is held by an individual solely for private use.
+Property held by a sole trader with an ABN and used wholly or partly for their business would not be consumer property.

 What is the collateral class?

 A registration on the PPS Register also requires the selection of a general description of the property covered by the registration; this is known as the collateral class.
 The PPS Register separates the collateral classes under four broad categories: Tangible property, General property, Intangible property and Financial property.
 These four categories each contain a number of classes including sub-classes which are described below.

 Do I have to describe the collateral in the ‘free text’ field?

 Depending on the collateral class you select, you may be able to provide a further detailed description of the collateral in the free text field.
 For example, if the collateral class ‘other goods’ is selected, you may choose to include additional information about what type of goods is covered by the registration; for example ‘pine furniture’.
 A description cannot exceed 500 characters.